 Use the following steps to create a new integration:

-- On the Home page at the top right, click + Create integration.
+- On the Home page at the top right, click Create and select Integration.

 - Give your integration a name and an optional description.